Happy Mondays: Second incarnation

 Happy Mondays disbanded in 1993, and Shaun Ryder and Bez formed Black Grape with ex-Paris Angels guitarist "Wags" (who would later go on to serve in the 1999–2000 reincarnation of the Mondays) and ex-Ruthless Rap Assassins star Kermit.
 Seven years passed, and in 1999 Happy Mondays re-formed, with founding members Shaun Ryder, Paul Ryder, Gaz Whelan and Bez but without Paul Davis and Mark Day.
 In the place of Day and Davis were Wags and a number of other session musicians including Ben Leach who had once been a member of The Farm, percussionist Lea Mullen, and rapper "Nuts".
-Also appearing with the new line-up was soul diva Rowetta Satchell (who sang back-up on Pills, Thrills, and Bellyaches, as well as Yes Please!).
+Also appearing with the new line-up was soul singer Rowetta Satchell (who sang back-up on Pills, Thrills, and Bellyaches, as well as Yes Please!).
 The band toured extensively in the UK and internationally, selling out the 20,000 capacity Manchester Arena and two nights at Brixton Academy, and released a new single, a cover version of the Thin Lizzy hit "The Boys Are Back in Town".
 The single reached number 24 in the UK Singles Chart.
-They provided support for Oasis on their "Standing on the Shoulder of Giants" arena tour, played at the Fuji Rock Festival in Japan, numerous European festivals including T in the Park and also toured Australia the same year.
+In 2000, they provided support for Oasis on their Standing on the Shoulder of Giants Tour, played at the Fuji Rock Festival in Japan, at numerous European festivals including T in the Park, and also toured Australia.
 The band once more ceased their activity in 2001 following the departure of bass player and founding member Paul Ryder.

-A fictionalised depiction of the band is featured in the 2002 film 24 Hour Party People, with Danny Cunningham as Shaun Ryder and Paul Popplewell as Paul Ryder.
+A fictionalised depiction of Happy Mondays is featured in the 2002 film 24 Hour Party People, with Danny Cunningham as Shaun Ryder and Paul Popplewell as Paul Ryder.
 Paul Ryder himself had a cameo role in the film as a gangster and Rowetta appeared in the film as herself.